Magic cube: Multimagic cubes

 As in the case of magic squares, a bimagic cube has the additional property of remaining a magic cube when all of the entries are squared, a trimagic cube remains a magic cube under both the operations of squaring the entries and of cubing the entries (Only two of these are known, as of 2005.)
 A tetramagic cube remains a magic cube when the entries are squared, cubed, or raised to the fourth power.

 John R. Hendricks of Canada (1929–2007) has listed four bimagic cubes, two trimagic cubes, and two tetramagic cubes.
 Two more bimagic cubes (of the same order as those of Hendricks, but differently arranged) were found by Zhong Ming, a mathematics teacher in China.
 Several of these are perfect magic cubes, and remain perfect after taking powers.

 A mod-9 symmetric semiperfect tetramagic cube was found by Emlyn Ellis Addison in 2011.

 Magic cubes based on Dürer's and Gaudi Magic squares

 A magic cube can be built with the constraint of a given magic square appearing on one of its faces, such as with the magic square of Dürer or the magic square of Gaudi.

+A 3×3×3×3 magic tesseract with numbers 1 to 81 and magic constant 123, flattened for viewing in 2D.
+Each three shaded numbers of a colour denotes an axis perpendicular to the others.
+Each 3×3 block is a magic square, and each row or column of blocks is a flattened magic cube.